Accertify Index: Hindsight is 2017

 Accertify would argue that there is, in fact, deep and largely untapped value in this historical context, and we’d like you to help us prove it.
 Our July release will feature, for the first time, the ability for participating clients to reference and decision on metadata from our extensive Accertify® Index database – years of cross-merchant customer interactions based on four primary transaction attributes: Email Address, IP Address, Payment, and Phone Number.

 If you’ve ever wanted to know whether Accertify’s participating clients have seen your customer’s email address before, when it was first seen, and whether any transactions from it were identified as fraudulent, this release may be relevant to your interests.
-If you think the risk of fraud is low when a customer consistently transacts from one IP Address, using the same Email and Payment, for months across hundreds of eCommerce sites, now is your chance to confirm that suspicion.
+If you think the risk of fraud is low when a customer consistently transacts from one IP Address, using the same Email and Payment, for months across multiple eCommerce industries, now is your chance to confirm that suspicion.

 We’re thrilled at the opportunity to expose this cross-industry data to our clients and are excited to see the ways in which they use it to improve their performance in the two measurements that matter most: reducing friction and capturing fraud.
 There’s unquestionably value in continuing to mine the future for new insights and data points, and we’ll keep innovating to do so, but we’re just as enthusiastic about making so much of the past, and the context that can be gained from it, available to our clients.